User management

 LdapUserDeleteAction *

-This parameter specifies what should be done while synchronization with deleted from LDAP user/group.
-0 - if user should be just deleted from NetXMS DB.
-1 - if it should be disabled.
-If it is chosen to disable user, then on LDAP sync user will be disabled and it’s description will be change on “LDAP entry was deleted.”
-Afterwards this user/group can be detached from LDAP and enabled if it is required or just deleted manually.
+This parameter specifies what should be done while synchronization with users deleted from the LDAP user/group.
+0 - if user should be deleted from NetXMS DB.
+1 - if the user should be disabled but kept in the database.
+If 1 is chosen, then on LDAP sync the user will be disabled and its description will be changed to “LDAP entry was deleted.”
+Afterwards this user/group can be detached from LDAP and enabled or deleted manually.

 1